hardinthepaints/ocean-app/README.md

 ## Synopsis

-This is a project to create a client-side web app which displays oceanography data in time-lapse form.
+A Flask RESTful API to expose oceanography data in .netCDF format.

 ## Installation